CraneSoftwrights/board-baseball/en/README.md

 Also, this version introduces an extended play that involves pitching, something not included in the original.
 With pitching, both players are rolling dice for each inning.
 There is sufficient detail in this alternative play that a game can be scored in order to practice scoring techniques.
 Crane's own scoring conventions are documented for consideration.

-Both the original basic "only batter rolls dice" and this new extended "batter and pitcher both roll dice" are played on the same board with the basic mode using only a subset of the play pieces.
+Both the original basic "only pitcher rolls dice" and this new extended "pitcher and batter both roll dice" are played on the same board with the basic mode using only a subset of the play pieces.
 The setup and play involved for both basic and extended modes of play are described below.

 ## The essence of baseball play